Originate/eventualize/README.md

-Eventualize is a JavaScript microlibrary that introduces a convention-over-configuration pattern so that jQuery-compatible events are automatically bound to the right event handlers in your JavaScript code.
+Eventualize is a JavaScript microlibrary that introduces a convention-over-configuration pattern so that jQuery-compatible events are automatically bound to properly named event handlers in your JavaScript code.

 This means it makes the right "on" calls on your class members to subscribe the matching event handlers for you automatically.
 All you have to do is
-* declare your class a child of Eventualize
+* let your class inherit from Eventualize
 * name your event handlers appropriately
 * tell your class to eventualize itself